What is rhodium plating?

 How much does it cost to rhodium plate a ring?

 With the recent popularity of white metals, we are asked similar questions more and more frequently.
 The answers depends on several factors that I will explain below.

 Like anything else, results will vary, especially if shortcuts are taken.
-If fewer of the above described cleaning steps that are used in the process, the rhodium finish could wear off in the first month.
+If fewer of the above described cleaning steps are used in the process, the rhodium finish could prematurely wear off.